 Students who are ill on the day of a final exam are advised to visit the on-campus Student Health Services, an off-campus medical clinic, or Emergency Services at Guelph General Hospital before attempting to write a final exam.
 Students, who state they were able to attend a final exam but were not able to seek medical services, will be denied academic consideration.
+If you are ill and you choose to write your final exam while you are ill, you will not be granted a re-write even if medical documentation is provided after the fact.

 If a student visits a physician off-campus, an off-campus medical form is required.
 The off-campus medical form, located on the SOE website and also printed in this Program Guide, must be filled out by the attending physician.
-It is the student's responsibility to ensure that the physician clearly provide all pertinent information
+It is the student's responsibility to ensure that the physician clearly provide all pertinent information regarding the effects of the medical condition that prevented the student from writing the exam, the date of the medical examination and, where applicable, the dates the student would have been severely or moderately affected.